auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 to a particular account before the plaintext of the password can be processed.
 In effect, the password serves as a tag relative to the prefixed salt.

-This is the reason why the G3P uses "username" as the name of the prefixed salt parameter; these parameter names do not prescribe a particular usage, but they do suggest an intended usage.
+This is the reason why the G3P adopts `Username` as the name of the prefixed salt parameter; these parameter names do not prescribe a particular usage, but they do suggest an intended usage.